-- NSAIDs - most people who take anti-inflammatories have no side-effects, or only minor ones.
+Most people who take anti-inflammatories have no side-effects, or only minor ones.
 When taken appropriately, the benefit usually far outweighs the potential harms.
 In particular, many people take a short course of an anti-inflammatory for all sorts of painful conditions.
 However, side-effects, and sometimes very serious possible adverse effects, can occur.
-These include: bleeding into the stomach and gut, and cardiovascular problems.
+These include bleeding into the stomach and gut, and cardiovascular problems.
 The leaflet dealing with anti-inflammatory painkillers gives more detailed information.

-- Opioids - the most common side-effects are nausea and vomiting (particularly at the start of treatment), constipation, and dry mouth.
 Opioids can also cause drowsiness and confusion.
-Some people can become tolerant to opioid painkillers (you need to take more to get the same effect) and then depend upon them.
+Some people can become tolerant to opioid painkillers (needing to take more to get the same effect) and then depend upon them.
 This includes opioids that can be bought in pharmacies.
 If you think you are depending on opioids and need to take higher and higher doses, discuss this with your pharmacist or doctor.

 Some painkillers may interact with other medicines that you might take.
 This may cause reactions, or reduce the effectiveness of one or other of the treatments.
 So, when you are prescribed a painkiller, you should tell a doctor if you take other medicines.

 Can I buy painkillers?